zazortik/azure-xplat-cli/README.md

     azure account import [file]
 Imports previously downloaded credentials

+### azure account affinity-group - Manage Azure Affinity Groups

+You can create and manage affinity groups.

+    azure account affinity-group list
+Lists all your affinity groups

+    azure account affinity-group create [name]
+Creates a new affinity group

+**--location** - Location for the affinity group

+    azure account affinity-group show [name]
+Display details about an affinity group

+    azure account affinity-group delete [name]
+Removes the affinity group

 ### azure account storage - Manage Azure Storage accounts

 You can create and manage store accounts for leveraging blobs, tables and queues within your applications.